tahsin-emre/pikseltesisat/README.md

 ## 🏗️ Architecture Overview

 The project follows a feature-based architecture pattern with a clear separation of concerns.
+This architecture ensures:
+- Modular and scalable code structure
+- Easy maintenance and development
+- Feature independence
+- Testability

 It's organized into two main directories:

 ```
 lib/